 There are many reasons to love TOMS.
 And if you give a child on your Christmas list a pair of these wonderful shoes, you’ll also be delivering a lesson in kindness and giving back.
 For every pair of shoes sold, TOMS gives a pair of shoes to a child in need.
 How’s THAT for Christmas giving? (aff)

 Trying to teach a child how to tell time?
 These eco-friendly watches are lead and phthalate free and feature 100% organic cotton straps, biodegradable cases and buckles, bamboo face plates, a glass cover rather than plastic and a mercury-free battery.
 Further, 80% of the packaging is made of post-consumer recycled materials.
 Also available in adult sizes. (aff)

 About this time of year, your kids’ backpacks may be starting to look at little raggedy.
-A few too many trips on the bus floor will do that.
+A few too many trips on the school bus and days on the classroom floor will do that.
 These eco-friendly backpacks are cute as button, and they’re made entirely of recycled plastic bottles.
-In other words, they’re pretty darn durable, too. (aff)
+In other words, they’re green as can be, and pretty darn durable, too. (aff)